MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-configuration-portal-guide.md

 If you don't yet have a mobile operator configuration portal account, follow these steps to create one.

 1. Start by reaching out to your Microsoft representative (Premier Support, Windows Ecosystem Enablement PM, Surface, etc.) and inform them you intend to onboard to the MO Configuration portal.
-You’ll need to work with them to complete your MOCP onboarding.
+You'll need to work with them to complete your MOCP onboarding.
    If you do not have a Microsoft representative, contact Microsoft Support by calling (800) MICROSOFT (642-7676).
-2. Navigate to the [Microsoft mobile operator configuration portal](https://aka.ms/moconfig) (MO portal).
+1. Navigate to the [Microsoft mobile operator configuration portal](https://aka.ms/moconfig) (MO portal).
-3. Select **Sign up now** below the **Sign in** button.
+1. Select **Sign up now** below the **Sign in** button.
-4. Enter your email address and select **Send verification code**.
+1. Enter your email address and select **Send verification code**.
-5. After you receive the verification code in your email, enter it and select **Verify**.
+1. After you receive the verification code in your email, enter it and select **Verify**.
-6. Enter a temporary password and select **Create** to send your request to the mobile operator configuration portal team.
+1. Enter a temporary password and select **Create** to send your request to the mobile operator configuration portal team.
-7. Send an email to your Microsoft representative to get your account approved for portal access.
+1. Send an email to your Microsoft representative to get your account approved for portal access.
-8. After getting confirmation from your Microsoft representative, navigate back to the [mobile operator configuration portal](https://aka.ms/moconfig) and select **Sign Up** again.
+1. After getting confirmation from your Microsoft representative, navigate back to the [mobile operator configuration portal](https://aka.ms/moconfig) and select **Sign Up** again.
-9. Verify your email, then enter a new non-temporary password and select **Create**.
+1. Verify your email, then enter a new non-temporary password and select **Create**.
 This is your sign-in password going forward.

 ## Introduction to COSA